audiolabs/APSRR-2016/Pali-Boeck/report.md

 ### 4. Evaluation
 	./run.bat
-			**Side note**: This batch file goes to 'code' folder and runs the runSuperflux.py file ~ explanation of the runSuperflux.py on README on code Folder
+			Side note: This batch file goes to 'code' folder and runs the runSuperflux.py file ~ explanation of the runSuperflux.py on README on code Folder

 ### 5. Output
 	The output files containing the onset detection for each file will be saved on /output/resultOnsets